OctCarp/SUSTech_CS208-Algorithm_2023s_Works/Lab6/B/Readme.md

 **lhyyy** travelled to this city to visit **Justin**.
 However, he is not good at graph theory at all and he got lost.
 Can you find out how many regions there are in the city for **lhyyy**?

-In other words, given a tree, you should split the leaves into sets such that the distance between any two leaves in the same set is not greater than �, and find out the minimal number of sets.
+In other words, given a tree, you should split the leaves into sets such that the distance between any two leaves in the same set is not greater than $k$, and find out the minimal number of sets.

 ### Input Format

-The first line contains two integers $n,k (3≤n≤10^5,1≤k<n)$.
+The first line contains two integers $n,k (3≤n≤10^5,1≤k＜n)$.

 The $i$-th $(2≤i≤n)$ line contains two integers $x_i,y_i$, denoting an edge $\{x_i,y_i\}$.